 Hercock CA et al. (2009) Validation of a client-based clinical metrology instrument for the evaluation of canine elbow osteoarthritis.
 J Small Animal Practice Jun;50(6):266-71

 Grace has spent several years studying, gaining her foundation degree in Agriculture and Business Management at Hartpury University in 2016.
 She then went on to study for a further 2 years at Nottingham University and gained her PGDip in Veterinary Physiotherapy in 2019.
-Grace is currently working on expanding her knowledge and is working toward gaining her Level 3 Small Animal Hydrotherapy Certificate.
+Grace then studied for and completed her Level 3 Small Animal Hydrotherapy Certificate in 2021.